ozturkberkay/Zemberek-Python-Examples/README.md

 # Zemberek Python Examples

 > Zemberek Turkish NLP examples written in Python using the JPype package.

-:exclamation: **Requires Zemberek 0.16!
-0.17 update with new features and fixes are coming soon!**

- Zemberek is a Java-based, natural language processing (NLP) tool, created for the Turkish language.
+Zemberek is a Java-based natural language processing (NLP) tool created for the Turkish language.
 This repository contains a bunch of Python implementations of the [official Zemberek examples](https://github.com/ahmetaa/zemberek-nlp/tree/master/examples/src/main/java/zemberek/examples) for learning purposes.

+## Requirements

+1. Python 3.6+
+2. JPype1 0.7.0

-## Installation
+## Getting Started

- 1. Install the JPype package:
+1. Install the JPype package.

+    For `pip` users:

     ```console
     pip install JPype1
     ```

+    For `conda` users:

+    ```console
+    conda install -c conda-forge jpype
+    ```

+    You can also clone my environment:

+    ```console
+    # Pip
+    pip install -r requirements.txt

+    # Conda
+    conda env create -f environment.yml
+    ```

- 2. Download all the data and the **version 0.16** distribution of Zemberek from [the official Zemberek Drive folder](https://drive.google.com/drive/folders/0B9TrB39LQKZWSjNKdVcwWUxxUm8?usp=sharing) and put the files in the corresponding folders:
+2. Download all the data and version `0.17.1` of Zemberek distribution from [the official Zemberek Drive folder](https://drive.google.com/drive/folders/0B9TrB39LQKZWSjNKdVcwWUxxUm8?usp=sharing) and put the files in the corresponding folders:

         .
         +-- bin
         |   +-- zemberek-full.jar